awsdocs/amazon-msk-developer-guide/doc_source/msk-get-connection-string.md

-# Getting the Apache ZooKeeper connection string for an Amazon MSK Cluster<a name="msk-get-connection-string"></a>
+# Getting the Apache ZooKeeper connection string for an Amazon MSK cluster<a name="msk-get-connection-string"></a>

 ## Getting the Apache ZooKeeper connection string using the AWS Management Console<a name="get-connection-string-console"></a>